 Autosomal dominant.
 Gene localised to 17q11.2.
-The gene product (neurofibromin) is thought to suppress tumour formation by regulating cell division.
+The gene product (neurofibromin) regulates the RAS-MAPK signaling pathway and is thought to suppress tumour formation by regulating cell division (Tidyman, 2009).
 A high spontaneous mutation rate means that about half of all cases arise in unaffected families.

-About 1 in 2,500 births.
+About 1 in 2,700 births.